-Harrison Ford is an award-winning American actor, best known for his lead performances in the original Star Wars trilogy and all four Indiana Jones films.
+Harrison Ford (born 13.7.1942) is an award-winning American actor, best known for his lead performances in the original Star Wars trilogy and all four Indiana Jones films.

 As a child, Ford was a keen boy scout and achieved the second-highest rank of the Boy Scouts of America, Life Scout.